 US Capitol Ceremony

 Since 1982, the Museum has organized and led the national Days of Remembrance ceremony in the US Capitol with Holocaust survivors, liberators, members of Congress, White House officials, the diplomatic corps, and community leaders in attendance.

-The Museum’s 2018 Days of Remembrance ceremony will take place in the Capitol's Emancipation Hall on Monday, April 9, at 11 a.m.
-Watch live at ushmm.org/watch.
+The Museum’s 2018 Days of Remembrance ceremony took place in the Capitol's Emancipation Hall on Monday, April 9.

 Names Reading at the Museum